rstats-tartu/2021-rstats/README.md

 - **cowplot** -- publication-quality figures with 'ggplot2',
 - **reprex** -- create easy to share small reproducible examples.

 As you can see there are lot's of 'easys', haha.
+If you manage to install them before course start then it's good (we can avoid mass tidyverse install during first session), but we will also show you how to install R packages in first session.

 All other packages will be installed when we need them.